lorenzo-rovigatti/comp_bio_notes/exercises/SantaLucia.md

 # Possible extensions

-* Add the possibility of choosing the temperature and strand concentrations.
+* For the double-strand code, add the possibility of choosing the strand concentrations.
+* Add the possibility of visualising the melting curve of the given secondary structure (*i.e.* the yield of the secondary structure as a function of temperature).
 * Add the possibility of choosing the NN model: you can, for instance, add support for one of the RNA models listed [here](https://rna.urmc.rochester.edu/NNDB/).
-* Add the possibility of visualising the melting curve of the given secondary structure (*i.e.* the yield of the secondary structure as a function of temperature).
+* Add all the NN terms.

 # Additional details

-The tables below contain the thermodynamic parameters of the model for the different base stacks, together with the initiation, terminal AT, and symmetry correction contributions.
+The table below contain the thermodynamic parameters of the model for the different base stacks, together with the initiation, terminal AT, and symmetry correction contributions.
 You will find the others, together with the explanation of how to use them, in [](doi:10.1146/annurev.biophys.32.110601.141800).

 :::{table} SL parameters for Watson-Crick pairs at 1 M
 :label: tbl:SL_watson_crick